Juneau, Alaska: Selection as capital

-Juneau remains the capital.
-Once Alaska was granted statehood in 1959, Juneau's population increased along with the growth of state government.
-After construction of the Alaska Pipeline in 1977, the state budget was flush with oil revenues, and it expanded programs for the people.
-That growth slowed considerably in the 1980s.
+After Alaska achieved statehood in 1959, Juneau's population increased as well as the growth of state government.
+After construction of the Alaska Pipeline in 1977, the state budget was flush with oil revenues, and it expanded state spending programs.
+The population growth in Juneau slowed considerably after 1990.

+21st century

 In 2005, the state demographer projected slow growth in the borough for the next twenty years.
-Cruise ship tourism has expanded rapidly, from approximately 230,000 passengers in 1990 to nearly 1,000,000 in 2006, as cruise lines have built more and larger ships.
+Cruise ship tourism has expanded rapidly, from approximately 230,000 passengers in 1990 to nearly 1,700,000 in 2025, as cruise lines have built more and larger ships.
 They sail to Juneau seven days a week over a longer season than before, but the cruising tourism is still primarily a summer industry.
 It provides few year-round jobs but stimulates summer employment in the city.
 In 2010, the city was recognized as part of the "Playful City USA" initiative by KaBOOM!, created to honor cities that ensure their children have great places to play.

-Juneau is larger in area than the state of Delaware and was, for several decades, the country's largest city by area.
+Juneau is larger in area than the state of Delaware and was for several decades, the country's largest city by area.
 (Sitka surpassed it in 2000 when it incorporated.)
-Juneau continues to be the only U.S. state capital on an international border: it is bordered on the east by Canada.
+Juneau is the only U.S. state capital on an international border; it is bordered on the east by Canada.
 It is the U.S. state capital whose namesake was most recently alive: Joe Juneau died in 1899.

 The city was temporarily renamed UNO, after the card game, on April 1, 2016 (April Fool's Day).
-The change was part of a promotion with Mattel to draw "attention to new wild cards in [the] game".
-For Juneau's cooperation, Mattel donated $15,000 "to the Juneau Community Foundation in honor of late Mayor Greg Fisk."
+The event was a promotion with Mattel to draw "attention to new wild cards in [the] game".
+For Juneau's cooperation, Mattel donated $15,000 "to the Juneau Community Foundation in honor of the late Mayor Greg Fisk."